IWSLT/IWSLT.github.io/_pages/2023/shared-tasks/simultaneous.md

 ### MuST-C v2.0 tst-COMMON

-The participants are required to submit the output of the system (the `--output` from `simuleval`) for each version of system submitted.
+The participants are required to submit the output of the system (the `--output` from `simuleval`) on MuST-C v2.0 tst-COMMON.
+The segmented data can be downloaded [here](https://dl.fbaipublicfiles.com/simultaneous_translation/iwslt2023/must-c_v2.0_tst-COMMON.tgz)
-The latency regime of systems will be categorized based on the output.
+The latency constraint will be check on the MuST-C v2.0 tst-COMMON set.
-The organizers may also run the systems on tst-COMMON for sanity check.

 ### Readme

 A `readme` file should contains the following information

-- Instruction to run the default system on each track and language direction.
+- Instruction to run the system on each track and language direction.
 - Results on MuST-C v2.0 tst-COMMON of the default system.
 - Any other information needed to run the system

-We will provide an example readme based the baseline model.
-Details coming soon!

 ### Example

-An example of preparing submission with the baseline systems can be found [here](https://github.com/facebookresearch/fairseq/tree/iwslt2023/examples/simultaneous_translation)
+An example of training, evaluating and submission preparation with the baseline systems can be found [here](https://github.com/facebookresearch/fairseq/tree/iwslt2023/examples/simultaneous_translation)

 ## Organizers